-In summer 2020, PSERS began reviewing its investment performance and the calculation because the COVID-19 pandemic was affecting global markets and investment performance, and this might trigger the shared/risk shared gain provision.
-PSERS "launched a detailed investigation into its performance reporting and the calculation of the shared risk/shard gain provision for the time period ending June 30, 2020."
+According to Ms. Williams, in summer 2020, PSERS began reviewing its investment performance and the calculation because the COVID-19 pandemic was affecting global markets and investment performance, and this might trigger the shared/risk shared gain provision.
+PSERS "launched a detailed investigation into its performance reporting and the calculation of the shared risk/shared gain provision for the time period ending June 30, 2020."
 Ms. Williams Affidavit Para.

-39. PSERS worked with Aon to investigate the size and scope of financial return adjustments, the reason for certain figures being reported and whether any official documents needed to be amended.
+39. PSERS worked with Aon to investigate the size and scope of financial return adjustments, the